codex-team/editor.js/docs/installation.md

 Editor.js needs a bit of time to initialize.
 It is an asynchronous action so it won't block execution of your main script.

-If you need to know when the editor instance is ready.
-You can use one of the following ways:
+If you need to know when the editor instance is ready you can use one of the following ways:

 ##### Pass `onReady` property to the configuration object.